National Highway Traffic Safety Administration (NHTSA), Department of Transportation (DOT).

 DaimlerChrysler noted that its vehicles are powered by an electric propulsion system, which adds 300 pounds to a comparably equipped internal combustion engine LSV.
 As such, DaimlerChrysler recommended a two-tiered GVWR maximum for the definition of a LSV: a 2,500-pound GVWR limitation for internal combustion LSVs, and a 2,800-pound limitation GVWR for electric powered LSVs.
 DaimlerChrysler argued that this would allow it to present customers with a choice between internal combustion and electric propulsion systems for vehicles carrying the same payload.
 ZAP Latin America was also concerned that the GVWR limitation would diminish its ability to compete with internal combustion automobiles (since internal combustion automobiles are likely to have a greater range than electric LSVs).

 The LSV definition does not specify a propulsion system.
-A LSV may be powered by an electrical motor, an internal combustion (IC) engine, or some other type of propulsion system.
+A LSV may be Start Printed Page 48317powered by an electrical motor, an internal combustion (IC) engine, or some other type of propulsion system.
 Each propulsion type has its own advantages.
 The advantage of the lighter weight of IC propulsion is an advantage that already exists.
 However, DaimlerChrysler noted that the majority of LSVs are electric.
 Mr. Walter Harsch commented that it is not the “norm” for “working” vehicles to be electric, but he anticipates the trend to move toward electric vehicles.

 The fact that electric LSVs are successful in the market indicates that any advantage of the IC vehicle due to greater load capacity under our GVWR restriction will be overcome by other attractions of the electric vehicle to consumers.
 Therefore, it does not appear that this final rule creates a new disadvantage for electric vehicles.
 While IC vehicles are able to carry more weight, since they do not need batteries, this advantage seems to be countered by consumers' preference for electric-powered vehicles.